 B. Frayn Masters

-B. FRAYN MASTERS decided at 5 that writing and performing was her thing.
+decided at 5 that writing and performing was her thing.
 She convinced childhood kids to perform with her and held her first shows at the base of the railroad tie steps of the neighbors house and sold tickets out of that same (obvs. very supportive) neighbor lady’s red wagon.
 She is still is a performer, scriptwriter, storyteller and added making videos and doing voice over into the mix.
-She is the Creator, Executive Producer, and Host of the Back Fence PDX live storytelling series — and is also the PDX Producer for The Moth GrandSLAM.
+She is the Creator, Executive Producer, and Host of the Back Fence PDX live storytelling series — and was also a PDX Producer and Co-Host for The Moth GrandSLAM.
 She was voted Best Storyteller/Spoken Word Artist for the 2015 Willamette Week’s Best Of issue.
-She is also a performer in and co-produces LOFI @ HIFI — a kick ass variety show with a regular cast/guests where all the proceeds go to a community non-profit — no railroad ties involved.